 8. RECOVERED MATERIAL CERTIFICATION (FAR 52.223-4 – May 2008)

 As required by the Resource Conservation and Recovery Act of 1976 (42 U.S.C.
-6962(c )(3)(A)(i)), the Supplier certifies, by signing this offer, that the percentage of recovered materials to be used in the performance of the contract will be at least the amount required by the applicable contract specifications.
+6962(c )(3)(A)(i)), the Supplier certifies, by signing this document, that the percentage of recovered materials to be used in the performance of the contract will be at least the amount required by the applicable contract specifications or other contractual requirements.